-Carica drinks can be easily find anywhere around Dieng.
+Carica drinks can be easily found anywhere around Dieng.
 Many people are selling along the street and in the shops.
 Some people buy as a souvenir gift from Dieng.
-Do note on the expiry dates if you buy lots. :)
+Do note on the expiry dates if you buy lots. 🙂

 There are few places to explore in Dieng Highland, such as Dieng Plateau Theatre.
-It is a mini theatre with about 100 seats capacity where we can watch documentary movie about Dieng Plateau.
-In Dieng, we can also find few Javanese Hindu temples which still remaining until now, craters with sulfurs and a lake called ‘Telaga Warna’ (Colorful Lake) that reflects the color green, blue and purple.
+It is a mini theatre with about 100 seat capacity where we can watch a documentary movie about Dieng Plateau.
+In Dieng, we can also find few Javanese Hindu temples which still remaining until now, craters with sulfurs and a lake called ‘Telaga Warna’ (Colorful Lake) that reflects the colour green, blue and purple.

-We only have time to go to the theatre as we were rushing to catch the programs for the night at Dieng Culture Festival which were releasing sky lantern and Jazz di atas Awan (Jazz in the Cloud) music performance.
+We only have time to go to the theatre as we were rushing to catch the programs for the night at Dieng Culture Festival which were releasing sky lantern and Jazz di Atas Awan (Jazz in the Cloud) music performance.
 Probably, I shall come back again next time to explore more.
 Stay tuned for my other Dieng highland-related stories! 🙂